-Over the years, Higher Logic has made a number of technical changes and upgrades across the platform to make it more accessible to those with vision impairments or who may be using assistive technologies like screen readers.
+Over the years, Higher Logic has made a number of technical changes and upgrades across the Online Community product to make it more accessible to those with vision impairments and those who use assistive technologies, such as screen readers.

-If web accessibility is an important pillar of your organization, this page discusses some examples for how an accessible website should be formatted for those using assistive technologies .
-We'll discuss the technical changes that have been made to the Higher Logic platform, what colors and design elements are necessary, and how to write documentation that will help make your site accessible to all of your members.
+If web accessibility is important to your organization, this article discusses some examples for how an accessible website should be formatted for those using assistive technologies.
+We'll discuss the technical changes that have been made to the Online Community product; what colors and design elements are necessary; and how to write documentation that will help make your site accessible for all of your members.

 A few things to remember

 - No website is perfectly accessible.